Low- and No-Down Payment Mortgage Loans For 2019

 There are two ways to buy a home without a big down payment.
-Use a low- or no-down payment mortgage loan, of which there are many; or, use one of hundreds of Down Payment Assistance (DPA) programs available to buyers.
-You can buy a home with zero money down.
+Use one of the many low- or no-down payment mortgage loan programs; or, use one of hundreds of Down Payment Assistance (DPA) programs available to buyers.

-You Can Buy A Home Without A Down Payment
+If You Want, You Can Buy A Home With No Money Down

 You don’t need a large down payment to purchase a home.

-You can purchase a home with little or no money down, with competitive mortgage rates, and with a monthly payment you can afford.
+You can purchase a home with little or no money down, at competitive mortgage rates, and with a monthly payment you can afford.

-There are two big advantages to buying a home with little or no money down.
+Buying a home with little or no money down brings two big advantages.